luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 `Stereo depth vision <https://en.wikipedia.org/wiki/Computer_stereo_vision>`__ works by calculating the disparity between two images taken from slightly different points.

 Stereo vision works a lot like our eyes.
-Our brains (subconsciously) estimate the depth of objects and scenes based on the difference of what our left eye sees versus what our right eye sees.
-On OAK-D cameras, it's exactly the same; we have left and right camera (of the stereo camera pair) and the OAK does on-device disparity matching to estimate the depth of objects and scenes.
+Our brains (subconsciously) estimate the depth of objects and scenes based on the difference between what our left eye sees versus what our right eye sees.
+On OAK-D cameras, it's exactly the same; we have left and right cameras (of the stereo camera pair) and the OAK does on-device disparity matching to estimate the depth of objects and scenes.

 Disparity refers to the distance between two corresponding points in the left and right image of a stereo pair.